CarperAI/trlx/README.md

 - Orchestrator: Handles exploration/rollout collection of online methods.
 Pushes collected rollouts to the rollout pipeline.
 - Model: Wraps the supplied base model (ex: `gpt2`) and implements the desired training method loss (ex: PPO).

 Adding a task for RLHF training depends on the desired training method and pre-existing data.
-If we are online and have no reward labeled data this is as simple as writing a new prompt pipeline, which supplies prompts for exploration, and a new orchestrator simply implementing the scoring function and inheriting from the `PPOOrchestrator` class.
+If we are online and have no reward labeled data this is as simple as writing a new prompt pipeline, which supplies prompts for exploration, and a new reward function to be passed into the `PPOOrchestrator` class.

 ## Example: How to add a task